-- Every child must know the DANGER ZONES around the school bus. - Children should never enter the DANGER ZONE unless the driver has given them permission. - If a child can touch the bus, he or she is too close. - If a child must cross the street, know all the rules to cross safely. - The 10 Giant Step rule is a good measurement for children to identify the DANGER ZONE around the school bus, particularly when crossing in front of the bus.

-When leaving the bus, children must walk directly home.
+- Every child must know the DANGER ZONES around the school bus. - Children should never enter the DANGER ZONE unless the driver has given them permission. - If a child can touch the bus, he or she is too close. - If a child must cross the street, know all the rules to cross safely. - The 10 Giant Step rule is a good measurement for children to identify the DANGER ZONE around the school bus, particularly when crossing in front of the bus. - When near a bus, the children must have the attention of the school bus driver. - Children should never play around or near school bus vehicles. - When leaving the bus, children must walk directly home.